The Disturbed Wedding Night

 The Disturbed Wedding Night (Die gestörte Hochzeitsnacht) is a 1950 West German comedy film directed by Helmut Weiss and starring Curd Jürgens, Ilse Werner, and Susanne von Almassy.
 It is based on the 1944 British play Is Your Honeymoon Really Necessary? by Vivian Tidmarsh.
+It was shot at the Sommervilla Studios in Grünwald in Bavaria.
 The film's sets were designed by the art directors Fritz Lück and Hans Sohnle.
+A couple's honeymoon is interrupted by the sudden arrival of the husband's first wife.